Falls from Ladders Claims

 The risks of falling from a ladder

 There is usually an element of risk when using a ladder to carry out tasks in the home or at work.
-Safety should always be made the number one priority in any environment that ladders are used.
+Safety should always be made the number one priority in any environment where ladders are used.
 Both employees and employers should, therefore, take reasonable steps to ensure that safety is ensured.

 Labourers, builders, roofers, scaffolders or anyone working within the construction/trades industry is generally at a higher risk of injury if they are required to use ladders on a daily basis.